simanadler/kfp-components/get_data_endpoints/README.md

 * namespace - namespace in which the FybrikApplication yaml is applied (recommend using kubeflow namespace)
 * intent - purpose for which the data is being used
 * run_name - name of the run instance - lowercase letters only
-* result_name - name of the result file to be generated

 Outputs:
 * train_endpoint - virtual endpoint used to read the training data